If you want to use the multiplication function in Excel and you don’t know how to do it, then you’re in the right place.

 In the following sections, we’ll see how to use the “PRODUCT” function to multiply numbers, cells, columns, and rows.

 Note that using “=PRODUCT” is not the only way to multiply numbers in Excel.
-And we’ll discuss other ways as well.
+And we’ll discuss other techniques as well.

 Multiplication formula in Excel